Break (Three Days Grace song): Background

 The band released a teaser of the single on their website on August 27, 2009, before the song was sent for radio airplay the following week.
 According to bass guitarist Brad Walst, "Break" is about "breaking away from bad influences," during an interview by the Peterborough Examiner.
+Singer Adam Gontier told Jam! that the band wanted to be "more hopeful."
 Additionally, in an interview with TheDeadbolt.com, lead guitarist Barry Stock explained the meaning behind "Break":

 "It's really just about if you don't like the situation you're in or what's going on around you, it's entirely up to you to break out of it.
 That's it.
 It's pretty much just breaking out and letting loose.
 You don't have to be stuck in whatever it is you're dealing with.
 Whether it's good or bad, it's your choice to make a change."

 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 116 BPM and is in the key of D Minor.
 Gontier's range in the song spans from the notes D4 to B♭5.